Scrambling and Many-Body Localization in the XXZ-Chain: Scrambling in the XXZ-Chain

 \section{Scrambling in the XXZ-Chain}

-Some qualitative overview is shown in Fig.\,\ref{fig:lightcone-movie-a3-screencapture}, of which also a full video is available.
+Some qualitative overview is shown in Fig.\,\ref{fig:lightcone-movie-a3-XX-screencapture} (b), of which also a full video is available.
 For low disorder strength, the information is traveling through the system ballistically and becomes scrambled on a timescale linear in the system size \citep{kimBallisticSpreadingEntanglement2013}.
 In the MBL regime at higher disorder strength, the spreading is much slower and it will take a very long time until the signal hits the rightmost column in the video, which represents the correlations between the opposite ends of the system.
 We will analyse those correlations in more detail in the next paragraph.

-For some quantitative analysis, we calculated the tripartite information for subsystems at opposite ends of the chain and fitted them against a logistic function (cf. Fig.\,\ref{fig:a3-logtime}).
+For some quantitative analysis, we calculated the tripartite information for subsystems at opposite ends of the chain and fitted them against a logistic function \footnote{Logistic function from \url{https://lmfit.github.io/lmfit-py/builtin_models.html\#stepmodel}} (cf. Fig.\,\ref{fig:a3-logtime}).
 We find that the tripartite information reaches a plateau after a time that becomes exponentially large deeper in the MBL phase in agreement with \citet{maccormackOperatorEntanglementGrowth2021}.
 The asymptotic value of $\tilde I_3$ at very late times (the height of the plateau) was estimated as well as the arrival time $T$ at which the change in the tripartite information hit half of that asymptotic value.
-In contrast to the non-interacting model from Fig.\,\ref{fig:a3-XX-logtime} we can see that the arrival time is pushed to exponentially large values for higher disorder in agreement with results for the slow rise of the entanglement entropy after a quantum quench \citep{znidaricManybodyLocalizationHeisenberg2008,bardarsonUnboundedGrowthEntanglement2012,serbynUniversalSlowGrowth2013,andraschkoPurificationManyBodyLocalization2014,hopjanScalingPropertiesSpatial2021}.
+In contrast to the non-interacting model from Fig.\,\ref{fig:a3-XX-logtime} we can see that the arrival time is pushed to exponentially large values for higher disorder in agreement with results for the slow rise of the entanglement entropy after a quantum quench \citep{znidaricManybodyLocalizationHeisenberg2008,bardarsonUnboundedGrowthEntanglement2012,serbynUniversalSlowGrowth2013,andraschkoPurificationManyBodyLocalization2014,hopjanScalingPropertiesSpatial2021,huangExtensiveEntropyUnitary2021}.
 Similar analyses were carried out for different values of the subsystem separation $d$.
+The plateau value and the timescale will be analysed in more detail below.